Richmond Metropolitan Fire Station

-The Richmond Metropolitan Fire Station, or Former Richmond Metropolitan Fire Station, at 131 Lord Street in Richmond, Victoria, a suburb of Melbourne, Australia is a historic fire station which was built in 1905–1910.
+The Richmond Metropolitan Fire Station, or Former Richmond Metropolitan Fire Station, at 154 Somerset Street in Richmond, Victoria, a suburb of Melbourne, Australia is a historic fire station which was built in 1905–1910.

 It was built as the Richmond branch of the Metropolitan Fire Brigade.
 Its designer may have been MFB architect Percy Oakden.

 It has a two-storey residential wing.